The OWL’s London Spitfire are hoping to go big by going home

 “It’s really been a matter of building up the on-the-ground community with the fans,” Harris said.
 “At some stage, we’re looking to really build out that U.K. base.”

 So far, the London Spitfire has never been based in the United Kingdom.
-In the first two seasons, the team competed with the rest of the league in sunny Burbank, California.
+In the first two seasons, the team competed with the rest of the league in sunny Burbank, Calif.
 Last year, when teams were preparing to travel regularly for weekend competitions, the Spitfire and the Paris Eternal moved to New Jersey to train and compete near the larger pool of North American franchises.

 Currently, the Spitfire roster and coaching staff are all remote, playing everywhere from the United States to Sweden.
-Jeffery “blasé” Tsang, an American DPS player and one of the two players on the Spitfire roster who are not coming from the Hurricane, said he’ll be based in Los Angeles at the start of the season.
+Jeffery “blasé” Tsang, an American DPS player and one of the two players on the Spitfire roster not coming from the Hurricane, said he’ll be based in Los Angeles at the start of the season.
 London’s general manager, Müller, said the team will continue to compete in different time zones until the world is “a tiny bit safer.”

 The league is already preparing for a virtual regular season.
 The OWL introduced a new tool to ensure two teams competing against each other across hundreds of miles will always play with the same ping — the delayed response time in a game when two opponents are not playing on a local network.